Best Free Transcription Software in 2026

 Cons

-• File import limits make it less flexible for some workflows
+• File import limits make it less useful for recorded audio archives

 Best for